commercialhaskell/stack/doc/tutorial/hello_world_example.md

 build your project.
 Stack will discover that you are missing it and will install it for you.

-You'll get intermediate download percentage statistics while the download is occurring.
+You will get intermediate download percentage statistics while the download is occurring.
 This command may take some time, depending on download speeds.

 ??? question "Where is the Stack-supplied GHC located?"